Skip to content

 The Unicorn Scale: The Umbrella Academy

-June 11, 2020
+June 11, 2020 · by Amara Lynn

 Welcome, Unicorns!
-Let's take a look at The Umbrella AcademyThe Umbrella Academy was originally a comic and graphic novel series, but we’ll be talking specifically about the first season of Netflix’s 2019 adaption of the series, which boasts a cast full of talented actors including Elliot Page, Tom Hopper, Aidan Gallagher, and even Mary J. Blige.
+Let’s take a look at The Umbrella AcademyThe Umbrella Academy was originally a comic and graphic novel series, but we’ll be talking specifically about the first season of Netflix’s 2019 adaption of the series, which boasts a cast full of talented actors, including Elliot Page, Tom Hopper, Aidan Gallagher, and even Mary J. Blige.

 As always, there will be SPOILERS from here on out.
 If you’d like another look at how we score these, check out the rundown here.

 On October 1st, 1989, 43 women spontaneously gave birth.
 A strangely stoic industrialist billionaire, Sir Reginald Hargreeves, adopts seven of these babies and spends his life training his “children” to save the world.
-He doesn’t even bother naming them, instead, giving them numbers one through seven.
-It isn't until their robot mother, Grace, takes pity on the little ones that they get real names.
+He doesn’t even bother naming them, instead giving them numbers one through seven.
+It isn’t until their robot mother, Grace, takes pity on the little ones that they get real names.

 These children form what Hargreeves calls the first class of The Umbrella Academy.

-Six of the children demonstrated supernatural abilities or special powers of some kind and were placed on the team as they helped take down bank robbers and countless other ill-doers, but “Number Seven” — Vanya — did not seem to have the skills that her siblings had, and was relegated to the mansion while the others went out on fantastical missions.
+Six of the children demonstrated supernatural abilities or special powers of some kind and were placed on the team as they helped take down bank robbers and countless other ill-doers, but “Number Seven” — Viktor — did not seem to have the skills that her siblings had, and was relegated to the mansion while the others went out on fantastical missions.

 Photo/Netflix

 Due to their mixed backgrounds and understandably varied feelings about their father, the seven of them grow apart as they get older.
-That is, until their father’s death brings them all back together for what starts out as a who-dunnit and transforms into a story of healing from past traumas (or at least attempting to) and the importance of family, all topped off with a lot of time travel and some badass futuristic assassins.
+That is, until their father’s death brings them all back together for what starts as a who-dunit and transforms into a story of healing from past traumas (or at least attempting to) and the importance of family, all topped off with a lot of time travel and some badass futuristic assassins.

 Image/Netflix